mmann1123/pyGIS/pygis/docs/e_window_operations.md

 ## Window operations with `GeoWombat`

 We can use `GeoWombat` for window operations if we're only interested in calculating a statistic.
-The code to do this with `GeoWombat` is less complex and much shorter than with `rasterio`--we can simpl use the `geowombat.moving()` function.
+The code to do this with `GeoWombat` is less complex and much shorter than with `rasterio`--we can simply use the `geowombat.moving()` function.

 The `geowombat.moving()` function provides us with a few parameters that we can change: